Elective monarchy: Polish–Lithuanian Commonwealth

 The tradition of electing the country's ruler, which occurred when there was no clear heir to the throne, dates to the very beginning of Polish statehood.
 The election privilege, exercised during the gatherings known as wiec, was usually limited to the most powerful nobles (magnates) or officials, and was heavily influenced by local traditions and strength of the ruler.

 Although the elective principle was already established in Polish political culture in the late Middle Ages, the rules changed significantly in the 1570s, and the principles developed in that period lasted until the Partitions of Poland.
-There have been thirteen royal elections in Poland–Lithuania from 1573 to 1764.
+There were thirteen royal elections in Poland–Lithuania from 1573 to 1764.
 Roșu (2017) marked the 1575/1576 Polish–Lithuanian royal election as the most significant for several reasons.
 First, 'the citizens of the commonwealth were forced to de facto depose their first elected king – thus applying the right of disobedience they had inscribed in their public records only two years before.'
 Second, it resulted in two candidates being proclaimed the winner, and in subsequent events the nobility was able to confirm their majority choice for Stephen Báthory and have it recognised, while avoiding war with Maximilian II of Habsburg.